xiutingchiam/Project_4/README.md

 ### Beyond the cost-benefit: What's next?

-the only way to substantially improve our model and make use of City's limited spraying finds, is to extend the model in such a way so that it is able to pinpoint the micro-location of where the Wnv mosquitoes will be present.
+The only way to substantially improve our model and make use of City's limited spraying finds, is to extend the model in such a way so that it is able to pinpoint the micro-location of where the Wnv mosquitoes will be present.
 This would include more advanced use of GPS data, as well as teaming up with weather experts and entomologists to model the ways in which mosquitoes move around the city based on atmospheric data and their biological needs.

 ---